sujith0707/sujith0707/README.md

 - 👋 Hi, I’m Sujith Reddy M
-- 👀 I’m interested in Software Engineering & Data Science
+- 👀 I’m interested in studying the working of Human Brain
-- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on Building Deep Learning Models
 - 📫 How to reach me reddymsujith07@gmail.com

 <!---